 In addition to the written guidebook, we also offer a unique audio program to help with grief coping and relaxation.
 If you think an audio approach might be helpful, consider this program:

-I hope you’ll try using art for healing: it can truly help soothe your soul and find ways to let go of your grief and anguish.
+I hope you’ll try using art for healing after your loss: it can truly help soothe your soul and find ways to let go of your grief and anguish.